Art BA Degree

 Our graduates have gone on to become successful practicing artists, museum curators, managers of private collections, art directors and graduate art students.

-Bachelor’s Degree / Art History Focus: Spans Centuries.
+Bachelor’s Degree in Art or Art History Focus: Spans Centuries.
 Exciting & Relevant.

 - Prepare exhibitions for the university’s Meadows Gallery and at the Tyler Museum of Art.

 - Examine art from ancient to contemporary on the Tyler campus in facilities rated among the best in Texas and nationwide.
 Spanning more than 30,000 square feet, art facilities feature the latest audio and digital technology.